Øregård Museum: History and architecture

 The resulting building was a simple, white-washed Neoclassical building, typical of Ramée's work around that time.
-Ramée also designed the surrounding park which was laid out in English style as a Romantic landscape garden with an artificial lake and grotto.
+He also designed the surrounding park which was laid out in English style as a Romantic landscape garden with an artificial lake and grotto.

 Søbøtker maintained an extravagant lifestyle and in the same time the meagre times which followed the English Wars and the national bankruptcy in 1813 hit his business enterprises hard.
 In 1821 he had to sell Øregård, and moved to the Danish West Indies where he settled on his estate on Saint Croix and later became governor of Saint John and Saint Thomas.

-Øregård came under new ownership and was converted into a museum and was ultimately acquired by Gentofte Municipality in 1917 and converted into a museum.
-The park was carefully renovated by Gudmund Nyeland Brandt, municipal gardener and later parks director in Hentofte from 1914 to 1841, and was converted into a public park.
+Øregård came under new ownership and was converted into a museum.
+It was ultimately acquired by Gentofte Municipality in 1917 and converted into a museum.
+The park was carefully renovated by Gudmund Nyeland Brandt, municipal gardener and later parks director in Gentofte from 1914 to 1841, and was converted into a public park.